-Now, WdC is about helping other writers, and I only review things I like, so, with that in mind:
+Now, WdC is about helping writers and I only review things I like, so with that in mind:

 * “4 day's time” This does not make sense.
 4 days’ (note where the apostrophe goes) time?
 From what?
 Now?
 Is this the future?
 Without context – and even if that context is given later – it stands out as an unhelpful way to start.

 * “Jack had managed to look unsocial enough that no one had asked to occupy the chair next to him almost at the rear of the bus, meaning he was able to stretch his tall frame out a little to make himself a bit more comfortable.”
 Awkward sentence structure.
 How about: “Jack had managed to look unsocial enough that no one had asked to occupy the chair next to him.
 That and taking a seat almost at the rear of the bus meant he was able to stretch his tall frame out a little to make himself a bit more comfortable.”
 (Nice way of saying he is tall without just coming out and saying it.)

 * “The fact that there was no scheduled stop, and the time of departure, was the reason…” sorry, pedantic, but “were the reasons” – you list two things.